rushichavda/Stock-Price-Prediction/README.md

 # Stock_Market_Prediction_Using_ML-
-Summer of Code IIT Bombay Project
+This is Summer_of_Code Project of Summers-2022